confio/wasm-bindings/README.md

 as well as serializing the compiled modules (clif and llvm), so is our only real choice now.
 If serialization is added to singlepass, or gas metering support to clif, then those would be compelling options.

+But don't take my word, try it on your computer:

+`cargo bench` or `cargo bench --features llvm` (if you set this up)

+`cd golang && go test -bench .`